-Opening reception: Thursday October 17th, 6:00pm – 9:00pm (Exhibition Dates: October 18th – November 17th 2019).
-Both artists will be present at the opening event.
+When: Opening reception: Wednesday February 12th, 6:00pm – 9:00pm (Exhibition Dates: February 12th – March 12th 2020).
+All artists will participate to the opening event.
 Members of the press can contact GR gallery in advance to schedule a private viewing and/or an interview with the artists before the exhibition is officially open.
 Visitors who want to attend the opening can RSVP by contacting the gallery.